jolohaga/uclathes/README.md

 This package is a beta test version of a LaTeX2e document style to format UCLA dissertations and theses.
 This style is based on work from Leslie Lamport,
-Dorab Patel, Eduardo Krell, Richard B. Wales, and John Heidemann.
+Dorab Patel, Eduardo Krell, Richard B. Wales, John Heidemann, Jose Hales-Garcia.

 This version should be considered ``beta test'' because no thesis formatted with it has yet been submitted to the Thesis